patcon/sfo-councilmatic/README.md

-# Chicago Councilmatic
+# San Francisco Councilmatic

-Keep track of what Chicago City Council is doing.
+Keep track of what San Francisco Board of Supervisors is doing.

+**Disclaimer:** Incomplete.
+Lots of Chicago-specific terminology left-overs.

 ## Setup